dropsaurus/Library_Management_System/README.md

 For a detailed schema description, refer to the `JPN_PAL_DDL.sql` file.

+## Team Credits

+This project was developed by:

+- Pradeep Kulkarni
+- Jiayi Chen
+- Neil Noronha

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.